OctopusDeploy/blog/blog/2022-01/difference-between-ci-and-cd/index.md

 ## Conclusion

 Recognizing the different requirements between a machine-driven Continuous Integration process and a human-driven Continuous Delivery process is essential for delivering features to your customers in a fast, reliable, and repeatable manner.
 This is why using dedicated tools for Continuous Integration and Continuous Delivery can make sense.
+You can give it a try by [building with GitHub and deploying with Octopus](https://octopus.com/github).

-If you're looking for a Continuous Delivery tool, you can sign up for a [free trial of Octopus Deploy](https://octopus.com/start).
+If you haven't used Octopus before, you can [sign up for a free trial](https://octopus.com/start).

 !include <q1-2022-newsletter-cta>